-Addiction doesn’t just affect the individual, but his or her loved ones as well.
-Pathway to Hope understands that part of recovery means rebuilding relationships with family and loved ones.
-By forming a loving support circle with open communication and trust, individuals will be able to build a stable foundation for them to return to after treatment.
+Addiction doesn’t just affect you, but your loved ones as well.
+Pathway to Hope understands that part of recovery means rebuilding relationships with your family and loved ones.
+By forming a loving support circle with open communication and trust, you will be able to build a stable foundation for you to return to after treatment.

-Clients will be able to attend individual therapy sessions with a trained psychiatric professional and discuss the depths of their substance abuse addiction.
-Through various forms of therapeutic methods, clients' mental and physical states will be observed and treated accordingly.
+You will be able to attend individual therapy sessions with a trained psychiatric professional and discuss the depths of your substance abuse addiction.
+Through various forms of therapeutic methods, your mental and physical state will be observed and treated accordingly.

-During their rehabilitation stay, clients will be taught various life skills so that transitioning back into society can run smoothly.
-Patients will learn social skills, mood management techniques, health expression treatments (or psychodrama therapy), cognitive reframing, and other necessary skills for a healthy lifestyle.
+During your rehabilitation stay, you will be taught various life skills so that transitioning back into society can run smoothly.
+You will learn social skills, mood management techniques, health expression treatments (or psychodrama therapy), cognitive reframing, and other necessary skills for a healthy lifestyle.

-Alcohol and drug addiction can be detrimental to a person’s nutritional health, allowing him or her to neglect it altogether.
-At Pathway to Hope, nutrition and wellness are regarded as necessary to maintain mental health, so clients are supervised and taught how to eat healthily, exercise routinely, and maintain overall good health.
+Alcohol and drug addiction can be detrimental to your nutritional health, allowing you to neglect it altogether.
+At Pathway to Hope, nutrition and wellness are regarded as necessary to maintain mental health, so you will be supervised and taught how to eat healthily, exercise routinely, and maintain overall good health.

-Our clients will learn best practices and tools to bring forth new experiences, encouraging and facilitating interaction with others, and identifying and addressing negative thinking patterns and thoughts.
+You will learn the best practices and tools to bring forth new experiences, encouraging and facilitating interaction with others, and identifying and addressing negative thinking patterns and thoughts.

-Pathway to Hope clients will be introduced to the 12-Step Program and encouraged to attend support group meetings during and after their stay.
-Meetings will allow clients to engage in honest communication, reflect on past experiences, and learn from others as they grow from their substance abuse addictions.
+At Pathway to Hope, you will be introduced to the 12-Step Program and encouraged to attend support group meetings during and after your stay.
+Meetings will allow you to engage in honest communication, reflect on past experiences, and learn from others as you grow from your substance abuse addictions.